TheRenegadeCoder/sample-programs-website/docs/languages/goby/index.md

 ---

 Welcome to the Goby page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.

+This article was written by:

+- Jeremy Grifski

 ## Description